aletje/Cloud-Computing-AWS-Redshift/README.md

 # Summary
-### Sample project that illustrates the use of Cloud Datawarehousing on AWS
+##### This database is designed for analysing song plays from the fictional Sparkify music streaming app.
+The sample project illustrating Cloud Datawarehousing on AWS and was made during my Udacity Nano Degree Course in Data Engineering

 - Launched a new Redshift cluster using the Python Infrastructure as Code (IaC) boto3 library
 - Created a new IAM role with read access to S3
-- Created 2 staging tables in Redshift Postgres database
+- Created 2 staging tables in a Redshift Postgres database
-- Created 1 fact and 4 dimension tables in Redshift Postgres database
+- Created 1 fact and 4 dimension tables in a Redshift Postgres database
 - Created an ETL pipeline that
     - transfers data from S3 into the staging tables in Redshift
     - populates the fact and dimension tables
 - Provided 1 example query

-#### Running the script
+##### Notes
+- The `Song metadata` is a subset originally from `http://millionsongdataset.com/`.
+- The `Logdata` set is simulating user activity on a fictional music streaming app called Sparkify.
+- Both datasets resides in Udacity's S3 buckets and can be found here:
+    - `s3://udacity-dend/log_data`
+    - `s3://udacity-dend/song_data`

-##### ETL-job
+##### Running ETL-job
 - Open a new Ipython notebook and run the commands in the following order
     - `%run create_tables.py`
     - `%run etl.py`

 # sparkifydb
 #### Purpose
-This database is designed for analysing song plays from Sparkify app

 #### Database schema design
 - Staging tables